TAIWAN BEEF NOODLE SOUP / NIU ROU MIAN

 2:30 ~ 2:40 pm: Add 3 tbsp of oil into the same pot, and add the jumbo scallions, ginger and 1 tsp of raw sugar.
 Leave them toasting in the pot on medium-high heat until they become very caramelized (almost seem a bit burnt).
 During this time, cut the onion in half and toast them over open fire on the stove until charred, then set a side.
 Once the scallions and gingers are caramelized, add the onion and garlics.
 Saute for a couple minutes more.

 2:40 ~ 2:50 pm: Add the paste mix and saute until fragrant and the paste has darken in color, approx 2~3 min.
 Add the aromatic herbs now if you are assembling your own (add them later if you are using store-bought packets).
 Saute for another couple of minutes, then transfer EVERYTHING including the beef cubes into a pressure cooker or a large stock pot (or if you started with a big enough dutch oven then just stay with it).
-If there’s brown bits on the bottom of the pot, deglaze with 1/4 cup of water and add to the pot as well.
+If you don’t have a pressure cooker, you could take a look at review pages similar to ‘NuWave Pressure Cooker: Which One Should You Get Your Hands On?‘ to get an idea of which one would be best for you!
+Anyway, back to the instructions for this delicious recipe.
+If there are brown bits on the bottom of the pot, deglaze with 1/4 cup of water and add to the pot as well.

 2:50 ~ 3:00 pm: Add the seasonings and let it boil for a couple of seconds, then add 5 1/2 cup of stock (add the store-bought herbs packets now if that’s what you are using).
 UPDATES 2013/05/08: oops I forgot but you should add the tomato (cut in half) at this point.
 It is now crucial to taste-test the seasonings.
 Different brands of soy sauce differs in saltiness and sweetness, so much that it is impossible to standardize by saying “however-many-cups of soy sauce”.
 I would STRONGLY recommend using a LESS sweet version of soy sauce (you can see the one I’m using from the picture).
 Taste the soup now.
 It should be fairly salty (too salty to drink as a soup) with a SLIGHTEST (almost untraceable) hint of sweetness just to balance it off.
 If the saltiness seems too “sharp” and unrefined, add more rock sugar.
 If it’s a bit too bland (in this case “drinkable” as a soup), add more soy sauce.
 I ended up adding 1/8 cup more of soy sauce to my pot (but with a less salty brand of soy sauce, it could be more).